-Bezeq International is a party to legal proceedings, including class actions, which could result in its being required to pay substantial sums.
-A provision has been made in Bezeq International's financial statements for the proceedings which, according to the assessment of the company's legal counsel, could require the use of Bezeq International's financial resources.
+Bezeq International is party to legal proceedings, including class actions, some of which could result in its being required to pay substantial sums which, in the opinion of its legal counsel, could require the use of Bezeq International's financial resources.
+A provision has been made in the financial statements of Bezeq International and the Company for such proceedings.
 For information concerning legal proceedings to which Bezeq International is a party, see section 4.15.

-4.17.6 Failure of Bezeg International's systems
+4.17.6 Failure of Bezeq International's systems and cyber attacks

-In the event of damage to part or all of the systems used by Bezeq International to provide its services, whether due to various technical failures or force majeure, significant difficulties may be caused to the provision of its services.
+In the event of damage to part or all of the systems used by Bezeq International to provide its services, whether due to various technical failures or force majeure, or deliberate damage by external elements (physical or virtual - by cyber-attacks) significant difficulties may be caused to the provision of its services.